Where To Go Peach Picking near NYC

 Approximately 1 hour by car from Midtown Manhattan

-The first trees on this farm, formerly known as Delicious Orchards, were planted in 1911, and it has been family-owned since 1923.
-Eastmont Orchards offers 15 different varieties of peaches, which are available now through September.
-There is no admission fee on weekdays, though if you don't bring your own empty bag you can purchase a reusable tote bag for $2.
+The first trees on this farm, formerly called Delicious Orchards, were planted in 1911 and have been family-owned since 1923.
+Eastmont Orchards offers 15 different varieties of peaches that are available now through September.
+There is no admission fee; free bags are available while supplies last.
 Produce prices are by the pound and can fluctuate.
-The message on its voicemail is updated daily with picking conditions and pricing.
+The message on its voicemail is updated daily with picking conditions and pricing, or check Facebook. $5 hayrides are offered seasonally on weekends from 10:30am-3:30pm.

 RELATED: Farm Stays near NYC for a Farm-Themed Family Vacation